uriahjamesgd/CSS-Event-Queue/README.md

 ## Task Scheduler
 'Task Schedulers' are a set of instructions for executing your animations.
 Each Task Scheduler accepts '4' paramaters per line, each 'line' within a task scheduler represents an instance (a moment in time where an object is targeted, a class is ethier added or removed, and a duration after which the event line will occur or begin.): The '4' Parameters per line are as follow:

-  • Specify: Object being targeted
+  1.)
+Object being targeted

-  • Specify: Whether a class is to be Added or Removed (+,-)
+  2.)
+Whether a class is to be Added or Removed (+,-)

-  • Specify: The class name to be added
+  3.)
+Specify: The class name to be added

-  • Secify: The duration (If your duration is '300' then your class will be either Added or Removed after '300' milliseconds)
+  4.)
+The duration (If your duration is '300' then your class will be either Added or Removed after '300' milliseconds)

 ## Sample Task Scheduler (Sample 'Line')

 ***e.g. : {'task_onDomLd_animation3': '+lightSpeedIn_200'}***

-  • task_onDomLd_animation3
+  1.) task_onDomLd_animation3

     • Object being targeted

-  • +
+  2.) +

     • Whether a class is to be Added or Removed (class is being added is this example)

-  • lightSpeedIn
+  3.) lightSpeedIn

     • The class name to be added

-  • 200
+  4.)
+200

     • The duration: (in this example the class 'lightSpeedIn' will be added to 'task_onDomLd_animation3' after '200' milliseconds has elapsed)